Divakarsbhat01/Auctionz_-SB-/README.md

 ﻿# Auctionz_-SB-
-This Repository contains the Module 1 of the Backend of the software
+This Repository contains the Module 1 of the Backend of Full Stack Auction Management System software